Kitware/geowatch/docs/getting_started_aws.rst

 ``export AWS_PROFILE=iarpa``.

-The contents of that folder should include a "dvc" directory.
-This means that you authenticated sucessfully.
+The contents of that folder will be a long list of 2 letter folders and temp files.
+This is the hashed file structure that the dvc cache uses. include a "dvc" directory.
+Seeing this means that you authenticated sucessfully.
+Note that when working with DVC you will not need to use the cache directly, we are simply checking that you have access to it.

 AWS Security
 ------------